How does React work under the hood ? The Overview of React internals

 3.2 Schedule

-is exposed to runtime to schedule tasks like rendering or running effects.
+is called in runtime code to schedule tasks like rendering or running effects.

 workLoop()